consumr-project/cp/README.md

 #### mongodb

-mongolab provides a free [MongoDB instance](https://mongolab.com/) that works just fine for a development enviroment.

-a local instance of mongo can be downloaded and started by running `make mongodb`
+mongolab provides a free [MongoDB instance](https://mongolab.com/) that works just fine for a development enviroment. a local instance of mongo can be downloaded and started by running `make mongodb`

 #### rabbitmq

-heroku provides a free [RabbitMQ plugin](https://elements.heroku.com/addons/rabbitmq-bigwig) which can be installed with the following command:
+heroku provides a free [RabbitMQ plugin](https://elements.heroku.com/addons/rabbitmq-bigwig) which can be installed with the command below. a local instance of RabbitMQ can be downloaded and started by running `make rabbitmq`

 ```bash
 heroku addons:create rabbitmq-bigwig:pipkin
 ```

-a local instance of RabbitMQ can be downloaded and started by running `make rabbitmq`

 ### thanks for content